NadjaGrothe/sudoku/README.md

 ### Notes:
 - **Research:** solution validation:
-    - hidden numbers:
+    - ~~hidden accurate numbers:~~
-        - all cells are filled
+        - ~~all cells are filled~~
-        - some numbers are hidden for the player
+        - ~~some numbers are hidden for the player~~
-        - validate if player input matches the hidden number
+        - ~~validate if player input matches the hidden number~~
-        - potential issues:
+        - ~~potential issues:~~
-            - if there are multiple possible solution, there will be a "false negative" result
+            - ~~if there are multiple possible solution, there will be a "false negative" result~~
-            - comparison between input and hidden number can only happen at the end (as the player should not be able to just try all the numbers, to see which one is correct)
+            - ~~comparison between input and hidden number can only happen at the end (as the player should not be able to just try all the numbers, to see which one is correct)~~
-            - the cell would still have to display obvious errors (conflicts in rows, columns or 3x3 grid) → verification function on input
+            - ~~the cell would still have to display obvious errors (conflicts in rows, columns or 3x3 grid) → verification function on input~~
-    - empty numbers:
+    - 👍 empty numbers:
         - only the visible cells have numbers
+        - empty squares will have -1 as value
         - on each input a function to verify conflicts would have to run (same as hidden number version)
         - potential issues:
-            - could it be possible to create "unsolvable" sudoku's?
+            - could it be possible to create "unsolvable" sudoku's? 🩹→ using a sudoku generator
-            - if there was a "hint" button, how would the computer know each cells number?
+            - if there was a "hint" button, how would the computer know each cells number? 🩹 → generic issue, create an index/key based on row & column index of square
 - **Research:** pre-filling cells:
-    - hard-code one sudoku puzzle
+    - ~~hard-code one sudoku puzzle~~
-        - okay as start to get it to work, but won't be scalable
+        - ~~okay as start to get it to work, but won't be scalable~~
-    - create and import some pre-set sudoku puzzles from a separate file
+    - ~~create and import some pre-set sudoku puzzles from a separate file~~
-        - could randomize displayed puzzle
+        - ~~could randomize displayed puzzle~~
-        - should the file only contain pre-filled cells or solutions as well?
+        - ~~should the file only contain pre-filled cells or solutions as well?~~
-    - create a function to automatically populate the 9x9 grid
+    - ~~create a function to automatically populate the 9x9 grid~~
-        - needs verification to assure solvable puzzles
+        - ~~needs verification to assure solvable puzzles~~
-    - use a sudoku generator npm package
+    - 👍 use a sudoku generator npm package

 ## DEVELOPMENT STEP-BY-STEP:
 1. create React app with typescript ✅